}

 Pillar: Connect

-Innovation in action: artificial intelligence (AI), sustainable intelligence (SI) and silver bullets for sustainability
+Innovation in action: AI, SI and sustainability silver bullets

 No recent innovation has captured the world as much as artificial intelligence (AI) and machine learning.
 Indeed, AI is of particular interest to executives, with examples of AI already replacing the role of the CEO.
 However, especially with its massive energy needs, the ability for AI to serve as a tool for a sustainable future is a point of contention.
 This session tackles the advantages and ethics of AI in a discussion on sustainable innovation, sustainable intelligence (SI), and the hope for the innovative silver bullets in green tech that are crucial to further mitigate climate disaster.